 It is appropriate for both counsellors who are new to international schools and for experienced international school counselors.
 It is a very thorough course, which will help counselors to hit the ground running in their schools, and will set them apart during the recruitment process.

 - Explore the unique international school population and how global mobility can affect children and families at international schools.

 - Explore the differences between international and national school counseling systems.Look at the differences between UK, US, and International Baccalaureate educational systems.

 - Explore how the international school counsellor can support student wellbeing across the school by engaging with the IB Learner Profile or the Personal, Social, and Health Education curriculum.

-- Look at challenges facing international school counsellors, including child protection/safeguarding.
+- Look at the unique challenges facing international school counsellors.

-- Explore proactive as well as clinical approaches to school counseling.
+- Explore proactive as well as responsive approaches to school counseling.

 - Identify how school counselors can take an active role in supporting the international school population through transitions.

 Please note that this course will not qualify participants as counselors and is not initial counselor training.
 It is a professional development course.

 This accredited eight module course delivers 40 professional development hours.
 It is self-paced and must be completed in six months.
 A certificate of completion will be issued.